claudiutodorutaurea/hackathon-claudiutodorut/README.md

     date: 2018-11-16 (yy-mm-dd)
   google:
     spreedsheetId: 1EuXuVLd1qioRBdypdtcTZ869QqKuz30r4yMbNwJ9cUA
-    sheetName: Index
+    sheetName: Index”

 Project is using google api for writing in google sheet.
 Data is writing in the following spreadsheet: https://docs.google.com/spreadsheets/d/1EuXuVLd1qioRBdypdtcTZ869QqKuz30r4yMbNwJ9cUA/edit#gid=0.
-Spreedsheet contains scripts to create color with red the red item which are not ok and with green items which are good.
+Spreedsheet contains scripts to create color with red for the ICs which are compliant and with red for those which are not.
-Also it displaying an aggregate for intensity and focus and much more.
+Also it displaying an aggregate for intensity and focus for IC and manager, count for them and much more.

-This can be modified by changing "spreedsheetId" in the application.yml file.
+In order to change the document it is needed to be modified "spreedsheetId" in the application.yml file.

-Note: Before starting the application it is needed that the spreedsheet to have created rows and have the same number and postion of the column as the spreadsheet above.
+Note: Before starting the application it is needed that the spreedsheet to have created rows and have the same number and position of the column as the spreadsheet above.